AlanSmythDeaf/Roversfanclub/README.md

 ### Typography

-I use the font Verdana as it's it score highly for web accessibility.
-Also use Font Awesome for icons.
+I use the font Verdana as it's it score highly for web accessibility, I kept that one font throughout the website.
+I use the Font Awesome website for icons, throughout the website.

 - [Font Awesome] (https://fontawesome.com)